What is Log Builder Log Home Caulk?

 Log Builder Application Notes

-When using 5-gallon pails Cox bulk loading guns should be used.
+When using 5-gallon pails use the Cox Bulk Loading Gun.
 Use a caulking gun when using either the 29 ounce or 10.5 ounce cartridges of Log Builder.
 When using a cartridge, cut the spout at a 45˚ angle to desired bead size.
 Log Builder requires no heating prior to application but will dispense easier when kept warm before use.

 Log Builder Log Home Caulk should be tooled directly after application to ensure good adhesion and a smooth looking bead.
 To ease the tooling process, mist Log Builder with water.
 Log Builder may be tooled with a damp foam paint brush.
 Work the material smooth, tooling Log Builder tightly to the surfaces.
 Keep a rag handy for clean up.